Migration and Integration: Refugees, Rights & Realities

 - Friday is resereved for a programme related excursion

 As a Summer Institute student you receive a participation certificate with an official seal from the Universiteit van Amsterdam.

 Students who wish to earn credits receive an official transcript stating the courses taken, credits earned and grades obtained.
-The programme is the equivalent of a 4 European Credits (or 2 American credits) module.
 Students are responsible for ensuring that their home university will accept the credits and final credit conversions need to be made by the home university.